 This pain and discomfort can lead to headaches or difficulty opening and closing your mouth.
 In many cases, dentists are usually the first ones to spot signs of a TMJ disorder during a routine check-up.
 However, TMJ treatment can often involve dental specialists, physical therapists, and sometimes medical doctors.

 Restorative dentistry is used to restore the health of your smile when it’s impacted by disease or infection.
-These things don’t just have an effect on the aesthetics of your smile, but they often impact the function of it as well.
-In order to perform functions like eating and speaking correctly, it’s essential that your oral health is in good shape.
+These things don’t just affect the aesthetics of your smile, but they often impact the function of it as well.
+Your oral health must be in good shape to perform functions like eating and speaking correctly.

-If you’ve had issues with decay or disease with your teeth, restorative dentistry can give you back your smile.
+If you’ve had tooth decay or disease, restorative dentistry can give you back your smile.

-It’s also important to take care of your oral health because the mouth is the gateway to the rest of your body.
-When you have issues with gum disease or other bacterial issues in your mouth, this can spread infection and inflammation through your bloodstream and cause issues in the rest of your body.
+Take care of your oral health because the mouth is the gateway to the rest of your body.
+When you have gum disease or other bacterial issues in your mouth, this can spread infection and inflammation through your bloodstream.
+It can cause issues in the rest of your body.